cms-l1-dpg/L1MenuTools/rate-estimation/README.md

 * Prescale table
 See [docs/testMenu2016.md]() for more information.

+#### testMenu2016.py
+Parallel version of `testMenu2016`.
+It allocates several CPU cores and starts the default rate estimation with with a subset of data.
+In the end the outputs of the different jobs are combined and a joined output is presented.

+*Important* this is a preliminary version that does only support Prescales of 0 or 1.
+Make sure that the selected prescale column only contains those values otherwise it will fail.
+This code is only to get a fast but rough estimate of the L1 rate, because prescaled seeds need to be excluded.
+For further details on the parameters, see below.

 #### menu2lib/menu2lib.py
 Converts the XML menu to C++ to be used in testMenu2016 for rate estimation.
 Do not run cmsenv before running this.